bcgov/networkpolicy-migration-workshop/README.md

 ![Side by Side 2](images/side-by-side-2.png)

 1) The **red** box shows the "header" of the YAML.
 It works just like any other OCP/K8S object definition.
-The main differences being the `kind` and `apiVersion` have change.
+The main differences being the `kind` and `apiVersion` have changed.

 2) The **yellow** box illustrates the description.
 In NPS this was programmed into the Aporeto Web Control plane so one could better understand what the policy was meant to do.
 This isn't applicable in KNP, however, it's **highly recommended** you documents **why** the policy is needed; those who follow in your footsteps may not have the clear understanding of communication paths as you do.